isomerpages/moe-zhenghuasec/pages/2024 Secondary 1 Registration Exercise.md

 &nbsp;&nbsp;&nbsp;&nbsp;<div>

-<p> Our first PTM will be conducted on Friday 6 January 2023, at 5pm in school hall followed by camp finale.
-There will be a welcome talk by our Principal, Mr Ng in the hall.
-You will get to meet your child's Form Teachers at this PTM.
+<p> Our first PTM will be conducted on Friday 5 January 2024, at 5pm in school hall.
+There will be a welcome talk by our Principal, Mr Ng in the hall followed by the Form Teacher's sharing in the classrooms.
 More details will be shared via Parents Gateway. </p>

 &nbsp;&nbsp;&nbsp;&nbsp;</div>